Technical Report : ContikiMAC vs X-MAC performance analysis

-We first focus on retransmissions as they have a significant impact on latency and will be used later to explain latency results.
-Fig.~\ref{fig:densityReTX} illustrates the average expected transmission count (ETX) as a function of the number of nodes.
+We first focus on the ETX as it has a significant impact on latency and will be used later to explain latency results.
+Fig.~\ref{fig:densityReTX} shows the average ETX as a function of the number of nodes.
 Each subfigure corresponds to a different transmission rate (high, moderate, low).
 We don't show the standard deviation as is it always lower than 1\%.

-Fig.~\ref{fig:densityReTX} clearly shows that \implem{ContikiMAC} consistently requires the lowest number of retransmissions.
-On the opposite, \implem{X-MAC} has the highest retransmissions count.
-This can be attributed to two causes : first, the \textbf{lack of collision avoidance mechanism} and second, a higher channel use due to the \textbf{lack of phaselock mechanism}.
-We discuss the impact of those mechanisms separately in the next paragraphs by looking at the results obtained with our modified X-MAC versions.
+Fig.~\ref{fig:densityReTX} shows that \implem{ContikiMAC} consistently requires the lowest number of transmissions attempts.
+On the opposite, \implem{X-MAC} has the highest ETX.
+The X-MAC variants are in-between and their order remain the same when the number of nodes and the traffic intensity vary.
+The lowest ETX of ContikiMAC can be attributed to two causes : the \textbf{ collision avoidance mechanism} and a lower channel use due to the \textbf{phaselock}.
+We discuss these two causes separately in the next paragraphs by looking at the results obtained with our modified X-MAC versions.